-Type I (domain-specific) intuition–Gardening intuition, math intuition, mechanic’s intuition…given that there are too many domains to enumerate, it is easier for you to tell us what form of Type I intuition you feel you are unusually adept at.
+Type I (domain-specific) intuition–Gardening intuition, math intuition, mechanic’s intuition…given that there are too many domains to enumerate, it is easier for you to tell us what form of Type I intuition for which you feel you are unusually adept.
 We will try to find a way to test it to confirm your claim, though we may not be able to if it’s something that is incredibly obscure or fuzzy.
-We will try our best, though.
+However, we will try our best.

 Type III (psychic) intuition–The easiest way to test into Trishula is to take our free Binary Intuition Test (BIT).

-Alternatively, you might not have a Type III intuitive ability that can be tested via the BIT.
-As with Type I intuition, tell us what your ability is, and we will try to devise a way to test it or have a university test it.
+Alternatively, you might not have a Type III intuitive ability that shows up via the BIT.
+As with Type I intuition, tell us what your intuitive skill is, and we will try to devise a way to test it or have a university do so.